 Endomorph (large and predisposed to gaining fat)

-It is important to set a target to work towards, a good weight gain speed is about 1kg per month.
+It is helpful to set a target to work towards.
+A good rate of weight gain is about 1kg per month.

-For that you’ll need an extra 350kcal per day and it is best done as part of a healthy, balanced diet.
-350kcal could be obtained from approximately 300g of cottage cheese or 4 slices of brown bread.
+For that you’ll need an extra 350kcal per day and this is best achieved as part of a healthy, balanced diet.
+For example, 350kcal could be obtained from approximately 300g of cottage cheese or 4 slices of brown bread.

 Body Mass Index, or BMI, is a measure that most people can use to check if their weight is healthy for their height.

 This will ultimately let you know if you are over weight, under weight or a healthy weight.